6 Facts About Fake News In The 2016 Election

 Likewise, in a recent study from Ohio State University, the authors say that their data "strongly suggest...that exposure to fake news did have a significant impact on voting decisions."

-That study looked at the survey responses from 585 people who claimed to be both Obama 2012 voters and Trump 2016 voters.
+That study looked at the survey responses from 585 people who claimed to be Obama 2012 voters.
 This survey was conducted in December 2016 and January 2017.

 Among other survey questions, the authors included three fake news statements that had been widely circulated during campaign 2016 — two negative statements about Clinton and one positive statement about Trump.